albert752/dotfiles/README.md

 # dotfiles
 ## Introduction
 This repo contains all my dotfiles.
-They are sync with [dotdrop](https://github.com/deadc0de6/dotdrop).
 Feel free to use them however you wish.

-## i3
-More info TBD

-## Polybar
-More info TBD

-## Vimrc
+## TODO
-More info TBD
+- [ ] Coose a definitive colour scheme
+- [ ] Set up MUTT
+- [x] Find a suitable wallpaper
+- [ ] Create a qutebrowser welcome page
+- [ ] VimRc shorcuts for latex and markdown
+- [ ] Rifle vim by default